-The screen opens with the old Universal logo switching to a rain soaked dark Los Angeles night as the credits begin to roll.
+The film opens with the old Universal logo.
+It switches to a rain soaked dark Los Angeles night as the credits begin to roll.
 In the first scene, a car is speeding out of control; it suddenly swerves and goes crashing off the road.
 We cut to the messy office of private eye Rigby Reardon (Steve Martin) who is reading the morning newspaper.
-The headlines scream about the disappearance of cheese maker king John Hay Forest.
+The headlines scream about the disappearance of the cheese maker king John Hay Forest.

-There is a knock at his door; a beautiful mysterious alluring woman dressed to the nines in 1940’s fashion enters.
-She is Juliet Forest (Rachel Ward) the daughter of the missing big cheese.
+There is a knock on his door; a beautiful, mysterious, alluring woman dressed to the nines, in 1940’s fashion enters.
+Her name is Juliet Forest (Rachel Ward) the daughter of the missing big cheese.
 She wants to hire Reardon to find her father.
-Reardon is always willing to help a beautiful lady, (even willing to adjust her breasts when she faints, explaining to her after she woke, they had shifted all outta whack)… he takes the job.
+Reardon is always willing to help a beautiful lady.
+He’s even willing to adjust her breasts when she faints, explaining to her after she comes to that they had shifted all outta whack.
+Reardon accepts the job.

-Add to this mood and ambiance, the orchestra sound of Miklos Rozsa’s soundtrack, a perfect dead pan voice over by Martin and we are transported back to 1946 and those dark rain filled streets of film noir.
+Along with the mood, the ambiance, the orchestra sound of Miklos Rozsa’s soundtrack, the perfect dead pan voice over by Martin, and we are transported back to 1946 and those dark rain filled streets of film noir.
 Well sorta, after all that is Steve Martin sitting in the detective chair and it is Carl Reiner in the director’s seat.
 “Dead Men Don’t Wear Plaid” is an affectionate and technically inspired tribute to the murky cinema of gats, dames and mean darkly lit streets.

 Written by Carl Reiner, Steve Martin and George Gipe, they are obviously a group that loves old movies and are a talented lot when it comes to comedy.
 Reiner’s career goes back as far as Sid Caesars “Your Show of Shows.”
 He also interviewed the 2000 Year Old Man, Mel Brooks on one of the first comedy albums ever recorded and was the creative source behind the classic 1960’s sit-com, “The Dick Van Dyke Show.”
 He previously directed Steve Martin in “The Jerk” and would do two more films with him, the underrated “The Man with Two Brains” and along with “Dead Men Don’t Wear Plaid”, one of my favorite Martin films “All of Me.”
 Reiner even appears here in a couple of scenes spoofing Otto Preminger’s screen Nazi roles.

-In 1982 when this was made Martin was still an adventurous comedy maverick willing to take chances with films like “Pennies From Heaven” and “Roxanne” among others instead of the series of tepid “Pink Panther” and “Cheaper By the Dozen” remakes of recent years (Though I have to admit “Shopgirl”, based on his own short novel was a surprising nice trip back to those more adventurous days).
+In 1982, Martin was still an adventurous comedy maverick willing to take chances with films like “Pennies From Heaven” and “Roxanne” among others instead of the series of tepid “Pink Panther” and “Cheaper By the Dozen” remakes of recent years (Though I have to admit “Shopgirl”, based on his own short novel was a surprising nice trip back to those more adventurous days).